pixelserious/2019/index.md

 # Welcome to 2019 New Year Progress

-2019 New Year Progress is an app that shows you the new year progress in a spectacular and inpiring way.
+2019 New Year Progress is an app that shows you the new year progress in a spectacular and inspiring way.

 It's a great help to achieve your new year's good resolutions!